defeat the enemy, strongholds and spiritual warfare

 This is an interview I did with Hilary Hendershott of Hendershott Wealth Management.
 You’re going to love her.

 We went over how to get started in business on the right financial footing.
 I know how confusing setting up your business can be.
-You’ve got questions?
+Do you have questions?

 What do you need to have in place before starting your business?